Why Is It Important to Choose Native Plants?

 Purchasing Plants from Us

-Please see our upcoming event listings to learn more about our upcoming deliveries, special events, and Open Houses.
+Please see our upcoming event listings to learn more about our upcoming deliveries and special events.
 You can also subscribe to our e-mail list to have information about upcoming opportunities to purchase our plants emailed to you.
 We currently do not ship plants and do not sell seeds.

-Below are thumbnail images of the plants we anticipate having available for 2023.
+Below are thumbnail images of some of the plants we anticipate having available for 2024.
+We’ll be adding more species over the winter.
 Detailed descriptions for each species can be found by clicking on the appropriate thumbnail image.
 This is a work in progress and the list will be changing as we add new species.
 If you have questions about any of our plants or need suggestions about what might work best on your property, please don’t hesitate to contact us.

 The species are divided into three categories: